skramm/homog2d/docs/homog2d_history.md

   - added computation of IoU ("Intersection over Union") of two rectangles, see [here](homog2d_manual.md#frect_union) for details.
   - templated the `set()` function for `FRect_`
   - added full step rotation for `FRect_`
+  - added Minimum Enclosing Circle from a set of points,

 ## Previous releases